yaggytter/sample-template-aws-proton/README.md

 [日本語の説明はこちら](./README.ja.md)

 This repository is EC2 based template samples for AWS Proton.
-It created based on [AWS Proton sample templates](https://github.com/aws-samples/aws-proton-sample-templates).
+It was created based on [AWS Proton sample templates](https://github.com/aws-samples/aws-proton-sample-templates).

 ## What kind of infrastructure will this template create?